leonp/leonp.github.io/blog/thinking/_posts/2012-05-09-the-life-and-opinions-of-tristram-shandy-gentleman.markdown

 layout: default
 title: The Life and Opinions of Tristram Shandy, Gentleman
 category: thinking
+review-title: "The Life and Opinions of Tristram Shandy, Gentleman"
+review-author: Laurence Sterne
 ---

 > —'My sister, mayhap,' quoth my uncle Toby, 'does not choose to let a man come so near her....'
 Make this dash,—'tis an Aposiopesis,—Take the dash away, and write Backside,—'tis Bawdy.—Scratch Backside out, and put Cover'd way in, 'tis a Metaphor;—and, I dare say, as fortification ran so much in my uncle Toby's head, that if he had been left to have added one word to the sentence,—that word was it.